SzymonParol/SzymonParol.github.io/README.md

 ## About Me

 Hello!
-I'm **Szymon Parol**, a passionate Mechatronics Engineer in my final year of a Master's program at the Warsaw University of Technology.
+I'm **Szymon Parol**, a passionate Mechatronics Engineer with a Master’s degree.
 I hold a Bachelor's degree in Mechatronics Engineering from the same university.

-For the past two years, I've been working as a **Junior Media Engineer**, where I develop workflows using IBM Orchestrator, create web applications in C#, and maintain and test these applications.
+For the past two years, I've been working as a **Media Engineer**, where I develop workflows using IBM Orchestrator, SDVI Rally , create web applications in C#, and maintain and test these applications.

 ## Skills 💡